Video mode initialization and transition to protected mode

 Set up the Interrupt Descriptor Table

-Before the CPU can safely enter protected mode, it needs to know where to find the handlers that will be triggered in a case of interrupts and exceptions.
+Before the CPU can safely enter protected mode, it needs to know where to find the handlers that are triggered in the case of interrupts and exceptions.
 In real mode, the CPU relies on the Interrupt Vector Table.
-In the protected mode this mechanism changes to the Interrupt Descriptor Table.
+In protected mode, this mechanism changes to the Interrupt Descriptor Table.

-This is a special structure located in memory which contains descriptors that describes where CPU can find handlers for interrupts and exceptions.
-The full description of Interrupt Description Table and its entries we will see later, because for now we anyway disabled all the interrupts at the previous steps.
-Let's take a look at the function which setups zero filled Interrupt Descriptor Table:
+The Interrupt Descriptor Table is a special structure located in memory that contains descriptors.
+This structure describes where the CPU can find handlers for interrupts and exceptions.
+We will see the full description of the Interrupt Description Table and its entries later, because for now, we have disabled all interrupts in the previous steps.
+Let's take a look at the function that sets up a zero-filled Interrupt Descriptor Table:

-As we may see, it just load the IDT which is filled with zero using the lidtl instruction.
-The null_idt has type gdt_ptr which is structure defined in the same source code file:
+As we can see, it just loads the IDT (which is filled with zeros) using the lidtl instruction.
+The null_idt has type gdt_ptr, which is a structure defined in the same arch/x86/boot/pm.c file:

 This structure provides information about the pointer to the Interrupt Descriptor Table.